Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: RESULTS

 \subsection{Simulations}

-Fig.~\ref{fig:UPDI_simulations} shows the power Doppler images and Doppler velocities of the \textit{in-silico} kidney-mimicking phantom obtained from the last 600 frames of this dataset with an ensemble length of 200.
-Note that Doppler velocity is unavailable for 3D-Res-UNet because this network only outputs power Doppler estimates.
-In this dataset, U\textsuperscript{2}-rPCA and IRLS-rPCA suppress tissue signals and noises to a lower level than SVD and 3D-Res-UNet in power Doppler images.
-In a visual comparison, U\textsuperscript{2}-rPCA and IRLS-rPCA achieve similar estimates of power Doppler and Doppler velocities.
+Fig.~\ref{fig:UPDI_simulations} shows the power Doppler images and Doppler velocities of the \textit{in-silico} kidney-mimicking phantom obtained from the tested frames with an ensemble length of 200.
+Doppler velocity is unavailable for 3D-Res-UNet because this network only outputs power Doppler estimates.
+In a visual comparison, U\textsuperscript{2}-rPCA and IRLS-rPCA suppress tissue signals and noise to a lower level contrast to SVD and 3D-Res-UNet.
+U\textsuperscript{2}-rPCA and IRLS-rPCA achieve similar estimates of power Doppler and Doppler velocities.
 In addition, SVD loses some flow signals in the 6\textsuperscript{th} and 7\textsuperscript{th} flow units, leaving hollows in power Doppler images and the corresponding Doppler velocities.

-Table~\ref{tab:simulation_metircs} lists the CNRs of the power Doppler images and the correlations ($R^2$) between the estimated Doppler estimates and the ground truths.
-The tissue and flow ROIs for CNR calculation are delineated from the ground truth regions in Fig.~\ref{fig:simulation_config}.
-U\textsuperscript{2}-rPCA achieves the highest CNRs in all three power Doppler images, whereas IRLS-rPCA ranks the second best in the 2\textsuperscript{nd} and 3\textsuperscript{rd} images.
-In terms of Doppler velocity, the tested methods achieve comparable correlations when compared with the ground truths.
-Although SVD cannot correctly estimate Doppler velocities in the hollow regions in the 6\textsuperscript{th} and 7\textsuperscript{th} flow units, it provides smoother estimates in the 1\textsuperscript{st} and 5\textsuperscript{th} flow units than U\textsuperscript{2}-rPCA and IRLS-rPCA, where the flow directions are generally parallel to the probe.
+Table~\ref{tab:simulation_metircs} lists the CNRs of the power Doppler images and the correlations ($R^2$) between the Doppler velocities and the references.
+The tissue and flow region-of-interests (ROIs) are delineated from the references in Fig.~\ref{fig:simulation_config}.
+U\textsuperscript{2}-rPCA achieves the highest CNRs in all three power Doppler images, whereas IRLS-rPCA ranks the second best in the second and third frames.
+In terms of Doppler velocity, the tested methods achieve comparable correlations.
+Although SVD cannot correctly estimate Doppler velocities in the hollow regions in the 6\textsuperscript{th} and 7\textsuperscript{th} flow units, it provides smoother estimates in the 1\textsuperscript{st} and 5\textsuperscript{th} flow units than U\textsuperscript{2}-rPCA and IRLS-rPCA, where the flow directions are nearly parallel to the probe.